juliangut/slim-php-di/README.md

 PHP-DI dependency injection container integration for Slim Framework.

-In order to allow possible services out there expecting the container to be `Slim\Container` (Pimple) and thus implementing `ArrayAccess`, it has been added to default PHP-DI container.
-You are encouraged to use array syntax for assignment instead of PHP-DI `set` method if you plan to reuse your code with default container.
+In order to allow possible services out there expecting the container to be `Slim\Container` (extending Pimple) and thus implementing `ArrayAccess`, it has been added to default container.

+You are encouraged to use array syntax for assignment instead of PHP-DI `set` method if you plan to reuse your code with default Slim container.

 ## Installation